playcanvas/developer.playcanvas.com/content/en/user-manual/graphics/lighting/lightmaps.md

 To fix the warning select the model asset and open the **Pipeline** section.
 Click the **Auto-unwrap** button and wait for the progress bar to complete.
 Running auto-unwrap edits the model asset, so if you re-import the model from the source (e.g. upload a new FBX) the UV1's will be deleted and you will need to unwrap the model again.

 The **padding** section determines the space between sections when the unwrapping occurs.
 If you see *"light bleeding"*, where light appears in the lightmaps that shouldn't be there, you can increase the padding to reduce the bleeding.

-Of course you can upload model assets that already have a UV1 set that you create in your 3D content tool.

 [1]: /images/user-manual/material-inspector/lightmap.jpg
 [2]: /images/user-manual/lighting/lightmaps/spot-dynamic.jpg